The Black List: 2016 Screenplays • Part 3

-So, Four Your Consideration, we have the next 12 scripts listed and indexed alphabetically, from G through I, for quick access.
-From Lucas Carter's "The Gun Show," to Dan Gilroy's "Inner City," and everything in between.
+For Your Consideration, here are the next 12 screenplays cataloged and indexed alphabetically, from G through I, for quick access.
+Including Lucas Carter's "The Gun Show," Dan Gilroy's "Inner City," and everything in between.

 If you're a young writer looking for study guides, you've found the right place.
-These "Black List: 2016" scripts were chosen by more than 250 film-industry executives.
+Take a look at what Hollywood script readers are considering.

 Looking For Something Else?